Al Smith dinner: Most memorable lines

 6. "One of the things I noticed tonight -- and I've known Hillary a long time -- that this is the first time ever, ever, that Hillary is sitting down and speaking to major corporate leaders and not getting paid for it."

 7. "You know, last night, I called Hillary a nasty woman.
-But this stuff is all relevant after listening to Hillary rattle along and on and on.
-I don't think so badly of Rosie O'Donnell anymore.
+But this stuff is all relative.
+After listening to Hillary rattle on and on and on, I don't think so badly of Rosie O'Donnell anymore.
 In fact, I'm actually starting to like Rosie a lot."

 8. "You know the President told me to stop whining.
 But I really have to say the media is even more biased than ever before.
 You want the proof?
 Michelle Obama gives a speech.
 And everyone loves it, it's fantastic.
 They think she's absolutely great.
 My wife, Melania, gives the exact same speech and people get on her case.
 And I don't get it.
 I don't know why.
 And it wasn't her fault ...
 Oh, I'm in trouble when I go home tonight.
 She didn't know about that one."